delta-mpc/delta-docs/delta-task-development/horizontal-federated-learning-task.md

         return {"loss": avg_loss, "precision": precision}

-    def get_params(self) -> List[torch.Tensor]:
+    def state_dict(self) -> Dict[str, torch.Tensor]:
         """
-        The params that need to be trained.
+        The params that need to train and update.
         Only the params returned by this function will be updated and saved during aggregation.
         return: List[torch.Tensor]， The list of model params.
         """
-        return list(self.model.parameters())

-    def algorithm(self):
-        """
-        Algorithm used to perform result aggregation.
-All the candidates are included in the package delta.algorithm.horizontal
-        """
-        return FedAvg(
-            merge_interval_epoch=0,  # The number of epochs to run before aggregation is performed. merge_interval_iter=20,  # The number of iterations to run before aggregation is performed.
-One of this and the above number must be 0. wait_timeout=10,  # Timeout when waiting for node participating. connection_timeout=10,  # Connection timeout in each communication in the aggregation algorithm. min_clients=2,  # Minimum nodes required in each round. max_clients=2,  # Maximum nodes allowed in each round.
-        )

-    def dataloader_config(
-        self,
-    ) -> Union[Dict[str, Any], Tuple[Dict[str, Any], Dict[str, Any]]]:
-        """
-        the config for dataloaders of training and validating， each config is a dictionary corresponding to the dataloader config of PyTorch.
-        The details are in https://pytorch.org/docs/stable/data.html
-        return: One or two Dict[str, Any].
-When returning one dict, it is used for both training and validating dataloader.
-        """
-        train_config = {"batch_size": 64, "shuffle": True, "drop_last": True}
-        val_config = {"batch_size": 64, "shuffle": False, "drop_last": False}
-        return train_config, val_config
+        return self.model.state_dict()
 ```

-We defined a class for the `DeltaTask`,which inherits from `HorizontalTask`, which is a virtual base class.
-Some methods must be implemented by the developer before it can be executed on Delta Node.
+In the code above, we define a class `Example`, which inherits from a virtual base class `HorizontalLearning`.
+The class `HorizontalLearning` defines some virtual class method, and user must implement them.

-The first method we need to implement is the constructor `__init__`.
-The parent's constructor must be called first, in which we could configure the task name, the dataset to be used, the number of total rounds to be executed, the validation interval, and the fraction of samples to be used as the validation set.
+The first method is the constructor `__init__`.
+The super class' constructor must be called first, in which we could configure the task name (`name`), the number of total rounds to be executed (`max_rounds`), the validation interval (validate per `validate_interval` round), the fraction of validation dataset (`validate_frac`), and the strategy for secure aggregation (`strategy`).

-After the invocation of the parent's constructor, we could define the model's parameters, such as the loss function and optimizer to be used.

-Then there're 4 more methods to be implemented, as listed below:

-* `preprocess`：Data preprocessing before the training step.
-* `train`：The training step.
-* `validate`：Definition of the validation metrics.
-* `get_params`：The parameters to be trained in the training step.

-And there're 2 optional methods to be overloaded:

-* `algorithm`：The secure aggregation algorithm to be used.
-* `dataloader_config`：The `dataloader` config for the training set and the validation set.

-The  `algorithm` method is used to define the secure aggregation algorithm.
-The algorithm candidates to be chosen from resides in the `delta.algorithm.horizontal` package.
-2 options are provided for now: `FedAvg` and `FaultTolerantFedAvg`.
-If `algorithm` method is not overloaded, `FedAvg` is chosen by default.

-The other method `dataloader_config` is used to configure the `dataloader` for the data of the training set and the validation set.
-The configurable items are the same as `PyTorch`, which could be found in its [official document](https://pytorch.org/docs/stable/data.html).
-The default config is to use the same configuration for both the training set and the validation set `(shuffle:True, batch_size:64, drop_last:True)`.
+The second method is `dataset`.
+In `dataset` method, you could define the dataset for task.
+This method returns a `delta.dataset.Dataset` instance of which parameter is the dataset filename.
+For detailed explanation of the dataset format, please refer to [this document](https://docs.deltampc.com/network-deployment/prepare-data).
+At present, the horizontal learning task type only supports one dataset per task, so the `dataset` method can only return one `delta.dataset.Dataset` instance.

+Then there are two methods `make_train_dataloader` and `make_validate_dataloader` which defines the train dataloader and validation dataloader, respectively.
+The parameter of both method is a `torch.utils.data.Dataset` instance, represents train dataset and validation dataset, respectively.
+In these two methods, you could transform and process the dataset, and finally return a `torch.utils.data.DataLoader` instance which will be passed to `train` and `validate` method.

+The next is `train` method which defines the training process.
+In this method, you should define the whole train process, include the forward propagation, backward propagation and weight updating.
+The parameter of `train` method is the dataloader defined in the `make_train_dataloader` method.

+And then is the `validate` method which defines the vaidation process.
+In this method, you could test you model's performance on the validation dataset and calculate some metrics.
+This method should return a dictionary of key is the metrics name and value is the metrics value.
+The parameter of `validate` method is the dataloader defined in the `make_validate_dataloader` method.

+Finally, you should define the parameters for training and updating in the `state_dict` method.
+The return value of this method is a list of model parameters.

 ### 4. Set the API Address of the Delta Node